open-gitops/project/GOVERNANCE.md

 ### Simple Majority Decisions

-If a vote is called, the default is a Simple Majority Vote <https://en.wikipedia.org/wiki/Majority> by [Maintainers](#maintainers).
+If a vote is called, the default is a Simple Majority Vote <https://en.wikipedia.org/wiki/Majority> - more than half of all active [Maintainers](#maintainers).

 ### Supermajority Decisions

-If a vote is called, the following decisions require a Supermajority Vote <https://en.wikipedia.org/wiki/Supermajority> by [Maintainers](#maintainers).
+If a vote is called, the following decisions require a Supermajority Vote <https://en.wikipedia.org/wiki/Supermajority> - two-thirds or more of all active [Maintainers](#maintainers).

 - Adding additional Maintainers.
 - Enforcing a Code of Conduct violation by a community member.